 The Easy Affiliate Links plugin allows you to manage your affiliations in one place on your site.
 It also makes a pretty link for you to use in your post, for example:

-When you click the prettier link the Easy Affiliate Links plugin redirects the browser to the original, unpretty link, and then records the click in its database, so you can get an idea of how many clicks you are getting.
+When you click the prettier link, the Easy Affiliate Links plugin redirects the browser to the original, unpretty link, and then records the click in its database.
 It won’t tell you how much money you are making, you would need to head across to the affiliate site for that, but it is useful to know how many clicks you are getting on your links.

 The Regenerate Thumbnails plugin is an essential admin tool that I always have installed, and it’s free.

 Themes often set custom image sizes.
-If your shiny new theme can’t find the image size it expects it will display the nearest size it can find, which often is the full-size version.
-Incidentally, that it is another reason why you should never upload media more than 1meg in size, as it is this version that is used if no other suitably sized image can be found.
-If you have uploaded a 6meg original image, page load time will be negatively affected.
+If your shiny new theme can’t find the image size it expects, it will display the nearest size it can find, which often is the full-size version.

 To regenerate new images sizes, head over to the Media Library and click on an image, then click the Regenerate Thumbnails button.

-A good host will create backups for you, but there is usually a restriction on the number you can create per day.
-However, you should not rely solely on your host for backups; you should always take them yourself too.
+A good host will create backups for you.
+However, you should not rely solely on your host for backups; you should always make them yourself too.

 The Updraft plugin allows you to create as many backups as you need.

 When you set up your backup schedule with Updraft, you can also set the backup’s location, and this can be Dropbox.
 This is a lot safer than keeping them in your hosting account.

 I have much more information here on how to backup your site using Updraft.